hou-yz/MultiviewX/README.md

 ## Overview

-The MultiviewX dataset dedicates to multiview synthetic pedestrian detection.
+The MultiviewX dataset is dedicated to multiview synthetic pedestrian detection.
 Using pedestrian models from [PersonX](https://github.com/sxzrt/Dissecting-Person-Re-ID-from-the-Viewpoint-of-Viewpoint), in Unity, we build a novel synthetic dataset MultiviewX.
 It follows the [WILDTRACK dataset](https://www.epfl.ch/labs/cvlab/data/data-wildtrack/) for set-up, annotation, and structure.

 ![alt text](https://hou-yz.github.io/images/eccv2020_mvdet_multiviewx_dataset.jpg "Visualization of MultiviewX dataset")

 The MultiviewX dataset is generated on a 25 meter by 16 meter playground.
-It has 6 cameras that has overlapping field-of-view.
+It has 6 cameras that have overlapping field-of-view.
 The images in MultiviewX dataset are of high resolution, 1920x1080, and are synchronized.
 To fully exploit the complementary views, calibrations are also provided in MultiviewX dataset.

 ![alt text](https://hou-yz.github.io/images/eccv2020_mvdet_multiviewx_demo.gif "Detection results on MultiviewX dataset using MVDet")

 ## Downloads
-Please refer to this [link](https://1drv.ms/u/s!AtzsQybTubHf_0Em3aDtH8q7hfc-?e=btxNVT) for download.
+Please refer to this [link](https://1drv.ms/u/s!AtzsQybTubHf_0Em3aDtH8q7hfc-?e=B3vMww) for download.

 ## Toolkits for MultiviewX dataset.

-This repo includes the toolkits and utilities for bulding MultiviewX dataset.
+This repo includes the toolkits and utilities for building MultiviewX dataset.

 How to's
-- download (from [link](https://anu365-my.sharepoint.com/:u:/g/personal/u6852178_anu_edu_au/EZ9hISq6FxBItIsdIDkapmUBGIK7Fn9LVIAuUT8NltKDBw?e=atMYbI)) and copy the 2d/3d bbox annotations into `/matchings`.
+- download (from [link](https://1drv.ms/u/s!AtzsQybTubHf_0Em3aDtH8q7hfc-?e=B3vMww)) and copy the 2d/3d bbox annotations into `/matchings`.
 - run the following command.
 ```shell script
 python run_all.py